 - Ralph Harman – Treasurer

-After discussion it was decided the club be known as the ‘Bayside Vehicle(s) Restorers Club” and that the club cater for all makes and models &- include tractor, stationary engines, bikes, etc.
+After discussion, it was decided the club be known as the ‘Bayside Vehicle(s) Restorers Club’ and that the club cater for all makes and models and include trucks, tractors, stationary engines, bikes etc.

 Next meeting to be held 19th March.
 John expressed his willingness to let us continue meeting at his home.
-A cup of coffee, provided by Dawn, and much informal chatting brought the evening to a close” (Bayside Vehicle Restorers Club Minute Book-9-3-78)
+A cup of coffee, provided by Dawn, and much informal chatting brought the evening to a close.
+(Bayside Vehicle Restorers Club Minutes Book 9-3-78)

-When the Secretary expressed the hope the Club would “flourish” there were sixteen members and now in 2007 there are 134 members and we continue to “share with the district some of the fun and enjoyment of owning an old car.”
+When the Secretary expressed the hope the Club would “flourish” there were sixteen members and in 2007, there were 134 members and we continue to ‘share with the district some of the fun and enjoyment of owning an old car’.